Bob Good: Immigration

 Good sponsored H.R.
 6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
 The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
 The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

-Fiscal Responsibility Act of 2023

-Good was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.